noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 3. *The Hitchhiker's Guide to the Galaxy* by Douglas Adams
     * Always a pleasure to read.
 This time I read it aloud to the family as a supplemental bedtime story.
 4. *The Histories* by Herodotus
     * This was a long read!
 It was fascinating and again, far more enjoyable than I expected.
-I'm reminded once more that people more than two thousand years again were much like people today.
+I'm reminded once more that people more than two thousand years ago were much like people today.
 5. *Warrior: Riposte* by Michael Stackpole
     * The fourth succession war begins!
 Enjoyable both for the political intrigue and the combat.
 6. *The Afghan War: Operation Enduring Freedom* by Anthony Tucker-Jones